Graphical functions and single-valued multiple polylogarithms: Introduction

 The empty graph with four vertices is the completion of the sequential graph of the empty word.
 Its graphical function is one,

 With the help of the above three transformations we can construct graphs from the empty graph and calculate their graphical functions (see figure 7).

 2ex

-For these 'constructible' graphs the graphical functions can be calculated by computer up to weights $\approx 30$ which corresponds to 15 internal (unlabeled) vertices.
+For these `constructible' graphs the graphical functions can be calculated by computer up to weights $\approx 30$ which corresponds to 15 internal (unlabeled) vertices.
 In particular, all sequential graphs are constructible.

-The periods of completed primitive Feynman graphs can be calculated by using two-dimensional complex integration if the graph decomposes into at most two constructible graphs under the following steps: \begin{itemize} \item Label four vertices by $0,1,z,\infty$. \item Delete $0,1,z,\infty$ and decompose the graph into its connected components. \item Add $0,1,z,\infty$ to each connected component in the same way the vertices of the component are connected to $0,1,z,\infty$ in the original graph. \item Complete each component by adding edges between labeled vertices. \end{itemize} Such 'constructible' periods can be calculated by computer up to ten loops.
-We argue (but not fully prove) in remark \ref{Rsvremark} that constructible periods are in $\sH^\sv(\ZZ)$.
+The periods of completed primitive Feynman graphs can be calculated by using two-dimensional complex integration if the graph decomposes into at most two constructible graphs under the following steps: \begin{itemize} \item Label four vertices by $0,1,z,\infty$. \item Delete $0,1,z,\infty$ and decompose the graph into its connected components. \item Add $0,1,z,\infty$ to each connected component in the same way the vertices of the component are connected to $0,1,z,\infty$ in the original graph. \item Complete each component by adding edges between labeled vertices. \end{itemize} Such `constructible' periods can be calculated by computer up to eleven loops \cite{Polylogproc}, \cite{Hyperlogproc}.

+It was observed in \cite{SchnetzCensus} that the known $\phi^4$ periods have an integer structure in the sense that they are integer linear combinations of MZVs.
+This phenomenon is partially explained in remark \ref{Rsvremark} where we argue that constructible periods are in $\sH^\sv(\ZZ)$ (the proof will be in \cite{PropGF}).